AldoPaolillo/The-Macroeconomic-Spillovers-from-Space---PNAS/Replication_PreRevision/ReadMe.txt

-Paolillo, A.,  15/03/2022.

-This estimates the larger model originally submitted to PNAS.
+This folder estimates the larger model originally submitted to PNAS.
+This is a larger model with more data series, that has been simplified after the revision.

+Corrado, L., Grassi, S., Paolillo, A., & Silgado-Gómez, E. (2023)

 % =================================================================== %
 %  SOFTWARE